EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 Alternative, the `Sheet` interface extends the `Iterable<Row>` interface, and it is thus possible to use the enhanced for loop to iterate over all `Row` objects present in a particular `Sheet` object.

-A `Row` objects presents a particular row in a sheet, and contains a number of `Cell` objects.
+A `Row` objects represents a particular row in a sheet, and contains a number of `Cell` objects.
 These `Cell` objects represent the actual cells in a sheet, that can either hold values or formulas.
 `Cell` objects can be obtained from a `Row` object, either by calling the `createCell(int colnum)` method or the `getCell(int colnum)` method.
 Note that if you create a cell that is already present, **the old cell including its data is overwritten**.
-Furthermore, the `Row` interface extends the `Iterable<Cell>` interface, so it is possible to u se the enhanced for loop to iterate over all `Cell` objects present in a row.
+Furthermore, the `Row` interface extends the `Iterable<Cell>` interface, so it is possible to use the enhanced for loop to iterate over all `Cell` objects present in a row.

 If we have a `Cell` object, we can set a new value to that cell by calling the `setCellValue(double value)` or the `setCellValue(String value)` methods on it.
 Alternatively, it is possible to set a formula for the cell by calling the `setCellFormula(String formula)` method.